apostrophecms/starter-kit-assembly-essentials/README.md

 ### Updating the Cypress configuration DB dumps

-1. Remove all `test-` prefixed collections from your local MongoDB database.
+1. Remove all `test-` prefixed databases from your local MongoDB database.
 2. Add `admin` user to the dashboard site: `CI=1 node app @apostrophecms/user:add admin admin --site=dashboard`.
 3. Run `npm run e2e:dev` to start the multisite platform in development test mode.
 4. Open `http://dashboard.localhost:3000` in your browser, login with user `admin` and configure the sites you want for testing.
 5. In a new terminal window, run `CI=1 node app site:cypress-config --site=dashboard`.
 If you want to change the default configuration to be another site (it's the first in the list by default), you can pass the site shortname as an argument: `node app site:cypress-config site-demo --site=dashboard`.
 6. Copy the content of the terminal output between the `# cypress.config.js` and `# END cypress.config.js` comments to the `cypress.config.js` file, replacing the existing content.
-Feel free to update the root configuration options to match your needs (e.g., `viewportWidth`, `viewportHeight`, etc.).
+Feel free to update the configuration options to match your needs (e.g., `viewportWidth`, `viewportHeight`, `apiKey` etc.).
+In case you change `apiKey` value, you should update the respective value in `dashboard/modules/@apostrophecms/express/index.js` and `sites/modules/@apostrophecms/express/index.js` files.
 7. Copy and execute the content of the terminal output between the `# DB dump commands` and `# END DB dump commands` comments.

 > NOTE: if you are using a non-standard MongoDB connection string, you should update the `cypress.config.js` file and the DB dump commands accordingly.